psaunderualberta/2024-upper-bound-ai-comp/README.md

 # More Details and Getting Started
 For more details on how to get started with the environment, refer to `getting_started.ipynb` Colab file.
+In this guide, we go through how to install the environment, the environment details, and how to initialize an instance with the desired configurations.

+Furthermore, we show you how to visualize the environment, and how you can run a random, human, and DQN agent on the environment.
+We illustrate how a simple training loop would look like and provide guidance on how to make a submission file for the Kaggle Competition.